You can assign a Simple Assessment in two ways:

 💡 Tip from the Otus Team: If you only need to assign the assessment to specific students, it might be easier to click the Deselect All button, then click on the students you'd like to assign the assessment to.

 In this section, you will determine due dates, start dates, and availability windows.
 All of these components are optional and not required to assign an assessment.

 1: Due Date: establishes a date and time for when the assessment is due.
-If students do not submit the assessment by the due date, it will be given an automatic status of Missing.
+If students do not submit the assessment by the due date, their assessment will be given an automatic status of Missing.
 The student will still be able to access the assessment beyond the due date if there aren't any availability windows.

 2: Start Date (assigning at a later date): allows the ability for the assessment to auto-assign at a certain date and time.
-The assessment will not appear on the student's notification feed or to do list until this date.
+The assessment will not appear on the student's notification feed or to-do list until this date.

 3: Availability Windows: ideal for when you want students to access an assessment only during a specific timeframe.
 Please use availability windows with caution, as assessments will auto-submit at the conclusion of the last availability window.
 See this resource for more information.